 GUIDE TO CLERY ACT OFFENSES IN NEW MEXICO Offense Clery Act Crime Definition(s) followed by Commonly Used and Associated State Statute(s) 30-7-4 Negligent Use of a Deadly Weapon Negligent use of a deadly weapon consists of discharging a firearm into any building or vehicle or so as to knowingly endanger a person or his property.
-30-7-8 Unlawful Possession of Switchblades Unlawful possession of switchblades consists of any person, either manufacturing, causing to be manufactured, possessing, displaying, offering, selling, lending, giving away or purchasing and knife which has a blade which opens automatically by hand pressure applied to a button, spring or other device in the S. Drug Law Violations Violations of state laws prohibiting the production, distribution and/or use of certain controlled substances and the equipment or devices utilized in their preparation and/or use.
+30-7-8 Unlawful Possession of Switchblades Unlawful possession of switchblades consists of any person, either manufacturing, causing to be manufactured, possessing, displaying, offering, selling, lending, giving away or purchasing and knife which has a blade which opens automatically by hand pressure applied to a button, spring or other device in the handle of the knife, or any knife having a blade which opens or falls or is ejected into position by the force of gravity or by any S Drug Law Violations outward or centrifugal thrust or movement.
+Violations of state laws prohibiting the production, distribution and/or use of certain controlled substances and the equipment or devices utilized in their preparation and/or use.
 ARRESTS AND REFERRALS 30-31-23 Controlled Substances It is unlawful for a person intentionally to possess a controlled substance unless the substance was obtained pursuant to a valid prescription or order of a practitioner while acting in the course of professional practice or except as otherwise authorized by the Controlled Substances Act.
-ARRESTS 30-31-25.1 Possession, Delivery or Manufacture of Drug Paraphernalia Prohibited It is unlawful for a person to use or possess with intent to use drug paraphernalia to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain, conceal, inject, ingest, inhale or otherwise introduce into the human body a controlled substance in violation of the Controlled Substances Act.
+30-31-25.1 Possession, Delivery or Manufacture of Drug Paraphernalia Prohibited It is unlawful for a person to use or possess with intent to use drug paraphernalia to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain, conceal, inject, ingest, inhale or otherwise introduce into the human body a controlled substance in violation of the Controlled Substances Act.
 30-31-20 Trafficking Controlled Subtances It is unlawful for a person to manufacture, distribute, sale, barter, give away or traffic a controlled substance in violation of the Controlled Substances Act.
 Liquor Law Violations Violations of state laws prohibiting the manufacture, sale, purchase, transportation, possession or use of alcoholic beverages.
 60-7B-1.C Minor in Possession of Alcohol It is a violation of the Liquor Control Act for a minor to buy, attempt to buy, receive, possess or permit the minor's self to be served with alcoholic beverages.